Tactile Learning Activity: Unique Hands-On Ideas

 Tactile Learning Activity

-This tactile learning activity is easy to use and fun!
-Have kids use only the sense of touch to feel and identify learning materials.
+This tactile learning activity is easy to use and so fun for kids!
+Children use only the sense of touch and tactile discrimination skills to feel and identify learning materials.
+Use it during holidays or throughout the year in your learning centers, classroom stations, or during brain breaks.

-The touch system helps to protect us.
-It also helps us detect specific information and discriminate differences in the objects we feel.
+Furthermore, the touch system gives us specific information and allows us to discriminate differences in the objects we feel such as size, texture and shape.

 For example, if you reach into a laptop bag, you can pull out a pen instead of a pencil.